The Main Quests Unveiled

 1. Waking Up in the Guild

-The game begins with the Hero as a young boy in Oakvale, experiencing a traumatic event when bandits attack his village.
-This introduction sets the stage for his journey to become a hero.
-The quest involves simple tasks like finding gifts for family members, which serve as a tutorial for basic gameplay mechanics.
-The narrative quickly escalates as the village is attacked, leading to the Hero’s rescue by Maze and subsequent training at the Hero’s Guild.
+The game starts with a young Hero in Oakvale, who witnesses the death of his father during a bandit attack.
+This event marks the beginning of his journey to become a hero.
+The quest consists of finding simple gifts for family members, which also work as a tutorial for the basic game mechanics.
+The narration soon shifts to the village attack and the Hero’s rescue by Maze followed by the Hero’s Guild training.

 Impact on the Story: